Edward Meade Bagot

-Edward Meade (also spelled "Mead") "Ned" Bagot (13 December 1822 – 28 July 1886), was a pastoralist and developer who held large properties in Central Australia.
+Edward Meade Bagot (13 December 1822 – 28 July 1886) was an Irish-born Australian pastoralist and developer who held large properties in Central Australia.

 History

-Edward was born in Rockforest, Tubber, County Clare Ireland, the second son of Charles Hervey Bagot and his wife Mary, née MacCarthy.
+Edward Meade Bagot was born on 13 December 1822, in Rockforest, Tubber, County Clare, Ireland, the second son of Charles Hervey Bagot and his wife Mary (née MacCarthy).
 He was educated at a school run by Dr. King in Ennis, County Clare, and groomed for service with the East India Company, but was prevented by a health problem from taking a position.
 He emigrated to South Australia with his parents and siblings on the Birman, arriving in December 1840.

-His father took up a pastoral property at Koonunga in 1841, which Ned helped manage, then in 1843 took a position as accountant and store manager at the newly opened Kapunda copper mine at Kapunda.
+His father took up a pastoral property at Koonunga in 1841, which Bagot helped manage, then in 1843 took a position as accountant and store manager at the newly opened Kapunda copper mine at Kapunda.
 In 1850 he was appointed a director of the South Kapunda mine.